dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Mitigations**

-This will only break applications that access the type mapping directly as an annotation, which is not common.
+This will only break applications that access the type mapping directly as an annotation, which isn't common.
 The most appropriate action to fix is to use API surface to access type mappings rather than using the annotation directly.

 ## ToTable on a derived type throws an exception